RelocateNomad

 Deep dives

 Thailand launched the Destination Thailand Visa (DTV) in July 2024, replacing the previous patchwork of long-stay options for remote workers (elite visas, education visas, serial tourist visas).
-The DTV is a five-year, multiple-entry visa with a remarkably light application flow: no income floor comparable to European visas, no employer verification, a modest ~฿500,000 (~$14,000) bank-balance requirement, and a permit to stay of 180 days per entry, renewable in-country for another 180.
+The DTV is a five-year, multiple-entry visa with a remarkably light application flow: no income floor comparable to European visas, no Thai sponsor, financial evidence of at least ฿500,000 (~$14,000), and a permit to stay of 180 days per entry, extendable once in-country for another 180 days.

 In 2025 the DTV quickly became the most-used nomad visa in Southeast Asia, replacing the infamous "visa runs" that had defined long-stay remote work in Thailand for a decade.
 Processing is online via the Thai e-Visa portal, and most applicants receive a decision in 7–20 business days.